-In order to be eligible to work in North Macedonia, you are required to obtain a work permit.
-Such a document can be issued by the Employment Service Agency of North Macedonia and you will already be supposed to have a temporary residence permit.
+To be eligible to work in North Macedonia, you are required to obtain a work permit.
+Such a document can be issued by the Employment Service Agency of North Macedonia, and you will already be supposed to have a temporary residence permit.

 Transportation in North Macedonia

-From November to February visibility difficulties can occur at the Skopje airport, which is prone to fog during the cold months.
-You will need to keep that in mind when planning your winter trips as delayed and cancelled flights are not uncommon.
+From November to February, visibility difficulties can occur at the Skopje airport, which is prone to fog during the cold months.
+You must remember when planning your winter trips, as delayed and cancelled flights are not uncommon.

 Driving your own car in North Macedonia